rubicon-artifacts/rubicon-blacksmith/README.md

 ## Getting Started
 To set up Rubicon-Enhanced Blacksmith, refer to the installation and setup instructions provided in the "Getting Started" section of the original Blacksmith project below.

+**Important Note on Memory Fragmentation**

+Compiling Blacksmith (especially repeatedly) causes significant memory fragmentation, the root cause of which remains unknown.
+In earlier versions, this issue resulted in segmentation faults during memory allocation.
+The latest release addresses this problem by introducing additional checks.
+While memory allocation is now handled more gracefully, in rare cases, memory fragmentation may still interfere with the experiment.
+If you repeatedly see warnings about allocation failures or experience consistent experiment failures, a system reboot will usually resolve the issue.

 ## Additional Parameters
 Rubicon introduces several new runtime parameters to control memory granularity and enable the Rubicon-powered end-to-end attack: